heristop/clover-map/README.md

 ### Loading Configuration

-- **From Local Storage**: If a saved configuration is present in local storage, TreeMapPulse will automatically load it upon startup.
+- **From Local Storage**: If a saved configuration is present in local storage, TreemapPulse will automatically load it upon startup.
 This ensures your previous session's data is readily available.
 - **From API**: If no local configuration is found, you can easily load a sample configuration by clicking the "Load Sample Data" button.
 This allows you to quickly start working with a predefined setup.

 ### Importing and Exporting Data